corda/corda/docs/source/app-upgrade-notes.rst

 * The `new withEntityManager API <api/javadoc/net/corda/core/node/ServiceHub.html#withEntityManager-block->`_ for using JPA inside your flows and services.
 * :ref:`reference_states`, that let you use an input state without consuming it.
 * :ref:`state_pointers`, that make it easier to 'point' to one state from another and follow the latest version of a linear state.

+Please also read the :doc:`CorDapp Upgradeability Guarantees <cordapp-upgradeability>` associated with CorDapp upgrading.